operator-framework/java-operator-sdk/docs/content/en/blog/releases/v5-release.md

 The `name` is now directly property of the [`EventSource`](https://github.com/operator-framework/java-operator-sdk/blob/1635c9ea338f8e89bacc547808d2b409de8734cf/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/event/source/EventSource.java#L45).

 This results in nicer internal structures.
+For example, if a DependentResource provides an EventSource, we have more options to set the name for it.

 ### @ControllerConfiguration is now optional